 Student visa: Not required (for stays up to 60 days)

 Transit visa: Not required

-To visit for longer than 60 days, Canadians must obtain a visa.
+To visit for longer than 60 days, Canadians must obtain a visa from a Kyrgyz embassy before they travel.
+It is not possible to get a visa in Kyrgyzstan.
 Depending on the type of visit, you may be eligible for an e-visa.

 More about the Kyrgyzstan’s e-visa - Ministry of Foreign Affairs of Kyrgyzstan

 If you plan to stay in Kyrgyzstan for longer than 60 days, you must register at a State Registration Service Passport Desk (in Russian) within 5 work days following your arrival.

 If you cannot provide proof of registration when you are leaving the country, local authorities will fine you and prevent you from leaving until your fine is paid.
 Generally, you will be directed to a bank to pay the fine.
 Officers should not ask you to pay them directly.